RamblingMadMan/ue4-kdevelop5-fix/README.md

 # UE4 KDevelop5 Fix
-Fix for Unreal Engine 4 projects with KDevelop5 on Linux
+Fix for Unreal Engine 4 projects with KDevelop5 on Linux.

+Should set everything up so you can simply click build then run.

 Tested with UE4.26.2 on Ubuntu 20.04